Spleenftw/Spleenftw/README.md

 ## Welcome to my Github !

 ### Who am i ?
-Hello there, spleenftw here, a young network administrator studying Network Engineering, Computers, Telecommunications & Cybersecurity.
+Hello there, spleenftw here, Netops.
 I kinda like Linux so you'll find plenty of config files to tune your Linux (and other things...)

 ### What can you find here ?